Rotary Masked Autoencoders are Versatile Learners: Method

 \subsection{Overall Structure}

 \method{}'s structure follows MAE's, using an asymmetric encoder/decoder, with the encoder being much larger than the decoder.
 Although both the encoder and decoder in \method{} are a Transformer Encoder similar to BERT~\cite{DBLP:conf/naacl/DevlinCLT19}, we bring over recent developments in NLP from models such as Llama~\cite{DBLP:journals/corr/abs-2308-12950}.
 Specifically, we utilize the popular Sigmoid Linear Unit~\cite{DBLP:journals/corr/HendrycksG16, DBLP:journals/nn/ElfwingUD18} for the non-linearity.
 We also use RMSNorm~\cite{DBLP:conf/nips/ZhangS19a} instead of Layer Normalization~\cite{DBLP:journals/corr/BaKH16}, as it has been shown to be more computationally efficient while maintaining the same level of model convergence.
-For more in-depth architectural details, including definitions of various model sizes, we refer to \apref{sec:add_arch}.
+For architectural details, including definitions of various model sizes, we refer to \apref{sec:model_sizes} and \apref{sec:add_arch}.

 \textbf{Pre-Training Task:} Given a sequence of input patches, we uniformly mask a percentage of them.
 After projecting the unmasked patches into embeddings, a learned \texttt{[CLS]} token is optionally appended to the start of the sequence.
 This token becomes useful during fine-tuning, when an MLP head can be placed on top of it to conduct classification.
 The embeddings are then passed through the \method{} Encoder to create an intermediate representation $\mathbf{z'}$.
 A set of learnable \texttt{[MASK]} tokens is then appended to $\mathbf{z'}$, with each \texttt{[MASK]} token receiving the positional information corresponding to a patch that was masked out.
 This sequence is then passed through the \method{} Decoder, after which the model head predicts $n_{p}$ values for each patch that was masked out.
-After pre-training, the decoder is removed and the intermediate representations $\mathbf{z'}$ are used for down-stream tasks.
+After pre-training, the decoder is removed and the intermediate representations $\mathbf{z'}$ are used for downstream tasks.